aogdrummond/clock-api/README.md

-# Cryptocurrency Key Management Project
+# Clock Api Project

-This project aims to provide functionality for managing cryptocurrency keys, including generating addresses, persisting keys, and retrieving keys from a database or an S3 bucket.
-It consists of several scripts that can be used independently or integrated into a larger application.
+This project aims to provide a functionality to calculate the smallest angle between the two clock arrows, given the values of hour and minute represented.
+The interaction with the application is done via GET request, still providing the possibility of persisting operations recordings in a local dB.

 ## Prerequisites